aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-sysfs-user-guide.rst

 How to Troubleshoot via Sysfs
 -----------------------------
 You can perform simple and easy tasks to troubleshoot your ML jobs with one or a few CLIs to read or write the sysfs filesystem.
-You can do aggregations across all NeuronCores and all Neuron Device to get a summarized view using your scripts.
+You can do aggregations across all the NeuronCores and all the Neuron Device to get a summarized view using your scripts.

 You can also use the Sysfs notification feature to wait passively (without wasting CPU cycles) for changes to the values of Sysfs files.
 To use this feature, you need to implement a user-space program that calls the poll() function on the Sysfs file that you want to wait on.